This savory rhubarb soup with tomatoes and bacon omelet is tangy, comforting, and unusual. An easy spring rhubarb soup recipe with vegetarian options.

 What to serve with it?

-- Bread: Crusty bread or garlic baguette, savory scones, dinner rolls, or biscuits.
+I always serve this rhubarb soup with crusty bread or a Garlic Bread Baguette, savory scones, dinner rolls, or biscuits.
 Try our Spelt Bread, Cheese Buns, or the Yeast Dinner Rolls.

 Equipment